trombik/jekyll-site-info.mkrsgh.org/makerspace/courses/Microbit_Basic.md

 | Minimum participants | 5 |
 | Maximum participants | 7 |

-Participants do not include parents, or guardians.
+The numbers of participants above do not include parents, or guardians.
 {: .notice--info }